Ralph Buckland Dewitt Jr.

-Ralph Buckland Dewitt Jr. BRANDON — Ralph Buckland Dewitt Jr., 71, died Monday, Feb.
-24, 2020, at Rutland Regional Medical Center.
-A full obituary will be published at a later date.
-Arrangements are pending at Miller & Ketcham Funeral Home in Brandon.
+Ralph Buckland Dewitt Jr. rites BRANDON — The funeral service for Ralph Buckland Dewitt Jr., 71, who died Feb.
+24, 2020, was held Saturday, Feb.
+29, at Miller & Ketcham Funeral Home in Brandon.
+The Rev. William Bartholomew, pastor of Brandon Congregational Church, officiated.
+A reception followed at the old home place.
+Burial will be at a later date in Pine Hill Cemetery.

 (0) entries